xscriptor/X/basics/linux/README.md

 A collection of scripts and configurations to customize and enhance your Linux desktop experience.

-## Tested on:
+## Tested on *based on the package manager*:
+- EndeavourOs
+- Arch
 - Ubuntu
 - Kali Linux
 - Debian
-- Parrot OS
-- Linux Mint
-- Pop!_OS

 ### Note:
 The directory structure or behavior may vary slightly depending on your distribution.